 2 x blanking plugs for original grease nipples

-1 x drilling jig - on loan
+1 x drilling jig - on loan to purchaser

 Instructions for assembly